juhirai99/Fudge/README.md

-Please find the steps below
+Please find the steps below <br>

 Please install npm and node on your system  , skip this step you have npm and node alreay  installed on your laptop install visual studio code open project in visual studio open terminal in visual studio